 2015 – Meeting between the Presidents of Brazil and Mexico during the CELAC Summit in San José (Costa Rica)

-2015 – State visit of President Dilma Rousseff to Mexico (May 26-27) [Signature of the Expanded commercial agreement between Brazil and Mexico] [Joint statement of Mutual Recognition] [Signature of the Cooperation and Investment Facilitation Agreement] [Joint Statement]
+2015 – State visit of President Dilma Rousseff to Mexico (May 26-27) [Signing of the Trade Expansion Agreement between Brazil and Mexico] [Joint statement of Mutual Recognition] [Signing of the Cooperation and Investment Facilitation Agreement] [Joint Statement]

-2016 – The Minister of Foreign Affairs, José Serra, visits Mexico, when he holds working meetings with Foreign Minister Claudia Ruiz Massieu and with the Secretary of Economy, Ildefonso Guajardo (July 25)
+2016 – The Minister of Foreign Affairs, José Serra, visits Mexico, where he holds working meetings with Secretary of Foreign Affairs Claudia Ruiz Massieu and with the Secretary of Economy, Ildefonso Guajardo (July 25)

-2017 – Minister Aloysio Nunes keeps a working meeting with his Mexican counterpart, Luis Videgaray, on the occasion of the 29th Meeting of Consultation of Ministers of Foreign Affairs of the Organization of American States, in Washington (May 31)
+2017 – Minister Aloysio Nunes Ferreira holds a working meeting with his Mexican counterpart, Luis Videgaray, on the occasion of the 29th Meeting of Consultation of Ministers of Foreign Affairs of the Organization of American States, in Washington (May 31)

-2018 – Meetings of the Presidents of Mercosur and the Pacific Alliance (Puerto Vallarta, July 24)
+2018 – Meeting of the Presidents of MERCOSUR and the Pacific Alliance (Puerto Vallarta, July 24)